 An infected nerve is going to require a root canal, which are expensive and uncomfortable (although not near as painful as you may have been led to believe).
 Or, if you neglect to treat an infected nerve with a root canal, the resulting complications may require you to simply extract the tooth.

 So, there’s the possible chain of events: a cracked tooth leading to an infected root leading to an extraction.
 One less tooth than you had before.
 And it all could have been avoided in the first place if you had just had a veneer applied to the tooth before all that bacteria found its way in.

 Has all this talk about cosmetic veneers got you interested?
 Maybe you already have a chipped, cracked, or broken tooth that could stand to be covered up.
 In that case, here are a couple quick facts that will help you be prepared for the cost of veneers before you even step foot into your dentist’s office:

 Veneers typically cost somewhere between $600 and $1,200, and they are usually not covered by insurance.
-But, just in case, you should call or send over a quick email to see if your insurance provider can help you out here.
+But, you will want to check with your insurance to ensure you are taking full advantage of your dental benefits.